Independent Environmental Monitoring Program: BWXT Nuclear Energy Canada Inc. - Peterborough

 The CNSC has implemented its IEMP to verify that the public and the environment around licensed nuclear facilities are protected.
 It is separate from, but complementary to, the CNSC’s ongoing compliance verification program.
-The IEMP involves taking samples from public areas around the facilities, and measuring and analyzing the amount of radiological (nuclear) and hazardous substances in those samples.
+The IEMP involves taking samples from publicly accessible areas around the facilities, and measuring and analyzing the amount of radiological (nuclear) and hazardous substances in those samples.
 CNSC staff collect the samples and send them to the CNSC’s laboratory for testing and analysis.
-The area outside of the BWXT Peterborough site perimeter was sampled in 2014, 2018 and 2019.
+The area outside the BWXT Peterborough site perimeter was sampled in 2014, 2018 and 2019.

 2014, 2018 and 2019 results

 The IEMP sampling plans for the BWXT Peterborough facility focused on both radioactive and hazardous substances, such as uranium and beryllium.
 Uranium is both a radioactive substance (it decays at a slow rate by emitting gamma radiation) and a hazardous substance (since exposure to uranium leads to chemical toxicity).
 Beryllium is a hazardous substance used in the fuel bundle manufacturing process.
 A site-specific sampling plan was developed based on the CNSC’s regulatory experience with the site.
 In July 2014, July 2018 and May 2019, CNSC staff collected air, soil and water samples in areas outside the BWXT Peterborough site perimeter.
 The levels of uranium and beryllium measured in the samples were below available guidelines.

 In response to public concerns about beryllium in soil